AndersTrier/NAT-TCP-test/README.md

 But here's the tl;dr:

-To be [RFC5382](https://tools.ietf.org/html/rfc5382) compliant, the NAT should wait at least 2 hours and 4 minutes before dropping the connection from its NAT table.
+To be [RFC5382](https://tools.ietf.org/html/rfc5382) compliant, the NAT should wait at least 2 hours and 4 minutes before dropping the idle connection from its NAT table.
 This value allows TCP keepalives to do its job, since the interval before a keepalive packet is sent "[MUST default to no less than two hours](https://tools.ietf.org/html/rfc1122)", giving the keepalives a 4 minute window to rescue the connection.

 The idea is to establish some TCP connections to a server, wait some time and then send some data to test if the connections still works.
 This way we can discover the timeout period before the NAT will drop the connection.